mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2013-05-16-drawing-blank-faces.md

 ---
-title: "Drawing Faces without Faces with Paper by FiftyThree"
+title: "Drawing faces without faces with Paper for iOS"
 excerpt: "Short on time?
-Here's the quick and fun way I draw portraits using Paper by FiftyThree."
+Here's the quick and fun way I draw portraits using Paper for iOS."
-last_modified_at: 2017-12-13T11:11:36-05:00
+last_modified_at: 2018-11-06T11:48:54-05:00
 image:
   path: &image /assets/images/paper-53-draw-face-feature.jpg
   feature: *image